 Soliciting or offering to commit any drug offense.
-There is a strong argument, but no case on point, that a conviction of offering to sell, transport, or deliver a drug is not an offense "relating to" controlled substances under the reasoning of U.S. v Rivera-Sanchez (9th Cir 2001) 247 F3d 905, which held that offering to sell is not an aggravated felony.
-See §48.33.
+In U.S. v Rivera-Sanchez (9th Cir 2001) 247 F3d 905, 909, the Ninth Circuit held that offering to sell, transport, or deliver a drug is not an aggravated felony.
+See §52.33.
+There is a strong argument, but no case on point, that under the same reasoning, offering to sell, transport, or deliver a drug is not an offense "relating to" controlled substances See Coronado-Durazo v INS (9th Cir 1997) 123 F3d 1322, 1326, cited in Rivera-Sanchez, holding that a conviction of solicitation of a controlled substance does not cause deportability as a drug conviction.
+See also Brady et al., California Criminal Law and Immigration (2004) §4.4(G).
 Thus a plea to offering to transport, or to the entire statute in the disjunctive, will give immigration practitioners at least an opportunity to argue that the offense is not a basis for deportation.
-Offering to commit an offense, including a drug offense, is not an aggravated felony, under U.S. v Rivera-Sanchez, supra.
-A conviction for offering to commit a drug transaction, however, will establish inadmissibility on the grounds that the noncitizen is a person who authorities have reason to believe is or has assisted a drug trafficker.
-See 8 USC §1182(a)(2)(C) and discussion in §48.50.
-For further discussion of pleas to a drug case, see Note "Drug Offenses" accompanying the Chart on Immigration Consequences at http://www.ilrc.org/Cal_DIP_Chart_by_section.pdf.
+A conviction of offering to commit a drug transaction, however, will establish inadmissibility on the ground that the noncitizen is a person who authorities have reason to believe is or has assisted a drug trafficker.
+See 8 USC §1182(a)(2)(C) and discussion in §52.50.
+For further discussion of pleas in drug cases, see Note "Drug Offenses" accompanying the Chart on Immigration Consequences at www.ilrc.org/criminal.html.

 Exception for one conviction of simple possession of 30 grams or less of marijuana.
-Conviction for this offense is not a basis for deportability or a bar to establishing good moral character and is subject to discretionary waiver of inadmissibility under 8 USC 1182(h) if the person otherwise qualifies for the waiver.
+Conviction of this offense is not a basis for deportability or a bar to establishing good moral character and is subject to discretionary waiver of inadmissibility under 8 USC §1182(h) if the person otherwise qualifies for the waiver.
 The plea or sentence transcript should contain a stipulation or finding that the quantity was 30 grams or less.
 Conviction of being under the influence of marijuana has the same benefit.
-Flores-Arellano v INS (9th Cir 1993) 5 F3d 360.
+Medina v Ashcroft (9th Cir 2005) 393 F3d 1063 (Nevada conviction for attempting to be under influence of THC); Flores-Arellano v INS (9th Cir 1993) 5 F3d 360.